 While the Smith School of Business ranks high on the U.S. News scale, there are other elements of the online MBA program that make it a top option for prospective students.

-Smith online MBA students have access to the same advanced business leadership courses offered in the school’s on-campus programs.
+Smith online MBA students have access to the same advanced business leadership courses offered in the AACSB-accredited school’s on-campus programs.
 The curriculum begins with foundational courses, designed to broaden overall business perspectives and enhance understanding of the diverse global playing field.
-Students learn how to leverage big data to make informed business decisions, develop a strong work ethic, examine relevant topics and eventually become the well-rounded leaders that drive business success in varying roles and industries.
+Business administration students learn how to leverage big data to make informed business decisions, develop a strong work ethic, examine relevant topics and eventually become the well-rounded leaders that drive business success in varying roles and industries.

 The first level of this core curriculum includes courses such as: